-Amplicon sequencing is a highly targeted approach for analyzing genetic variation in specific genomic regions.
+Amplicon sequencing is a highly targeted approach that enables researchers to analyze genetic variation in specific genomic regions.
 The ultra-deep sequencing of PCR products (amplicons) allows efficient variant identification and characterization.
-Illumina amplicon technology uses a pair of oligonucleotide probes designed to target and capture regions of interest, followed by next-generation sequencing (NGS).
+This method uses oligonucleotide probes designed to target and capture regions of interest, followed by next-generation sequencing (NGS).

 Amplicon sequencing is useful for the discovery of rare somatic mutations in complex samples (such as tumors mixed with germline DNA).
 Another common application is sequencing the bacterial 16S rRNA gene across multiple species, a widely used method for phylogeny and taxonomy studies, particularly in diverse metagenomics samples.

-Focused power for sequencing 1536 amplicons or more in a single run.
+Focused power for sequencing thousands of amplicons in a single run.

 Illumina sequencing by synthesis (SBS) chemistry is the most widely adopted NGS technology, generating approximately 90% of global sequencing data.*